County of Santa Barbara

 Contractor (Agreement) with FBSMV, a local vendor, to provide a program of targeted

-interventions for youth in the Santa Maria area, Cannabis Education classes and related services to
+interventions for youth in the Santa Maria area, Cannabis Education classes and related

-Justice Mediation services to youth in Lompoc, Santa Maria, Buellton, Santa Ynez, Orcutt, and
+Center (JJC), Restorative Justice Mediation services to youth in Lompoc, Santa Maria,

-Guadalupe, and re-entry services to youth housed at the JJC, with a total contract amount not to
+Buellton, Santa Ynez, Orcutt, and Guadalupe, and re-entry services to youth housed at the

-exceed $914,317.00, from July 1, 2025 to June 30, 2026;
+JJC, with a total contract amount not to exceed $914,317.00, from July 1, 2025 to June 30,

-b) Approve and authorize the Chair to execute the Agreement with CSI to develop, implement and
+b) Approve and authorize the Chair to execute the Agreement with CSI to develop,

-assistance, and other services to youth detained in the JJC, with a total contract amount not to
+educational support and assistance, and other services to youth detained in the JJC, with a

-exceed $252,849.00, from July 1, 2025 to June 30, 2027;
+total contract amount not to exceed $252,849.00, from July 1, 2025 to June 30, 2027;

 c) Authorize the Chief Probation Officer or designee to approve subsequent changes to the

-agreements including authorizing additional services, amending program staffing requirements,
+agreements including authorizing additional services, amending program staffing

-of funds between funding sources.
-Authorize the Chief Probation Officer or designee to approve
+measures, and reallocation of funds between funding sources.
+Authorize the Chief Probation

-line-item budget changes to Attachment B-1 of the Agreement in an amount not to exceed 10% of
+Officer or designee to approve line-item budget changes to Attachment B-1 of the Agreement

-the stated line-item budgeted amounts for each service.
-Immaterial changes can be made as long as
+in an amount not to exceed 10% of the stated line-item budgeted amounts for each service.

-the total contract amount of the Agreement is not increased, and subject to the Board’s ability to
+Immaterial changes can be made as long as the total contract amount of the Agreement is not

-rescind this delegated authority at any time, and provided that in no event shall any such amendment
+and provided that in no event shall any such amendment extend the term of the agreement;

-d) Determine that the above actions are government fiscal activities of funding mechanisms which do
+d) Determine that the above actions are government fiscal activities of funding mechanisms

 BOARD OF SUPERVISORS